jackc/tern/README.markdown

 ## Template Tips

-The `env` function can be used to read provess environment variables.
+The `env` function can be used to read process environment variables.

 ```
 drop schema if exists {{ env "CODE_SCHEMA" }} cascade;